nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

 With a tougher, better definition of a listener, we can learn more about our audience's needs and desires.
 Instead of learning how to hook someone to a page with a headline, or how to catch more people's eyes in a timeline of autoplaying videos, we will learn what keeps an audience engaged, what makes them share, what makes them learn.

 So get out in front of it and define what listenership or viewership means for you.
 Learn what resonates with your audience at a deeper level and optimize for that.
-I guarantee you will ask better questions of your content strategy and come up with better answers.
+I guarantee you will ask better questions of your content strategy and will come up with better answers.